Who Really Owns the Federal Reserve?

 How the Fed Works

 The Fed's primary function has been to manage inflation.
 The Fed has a variety of tools to accomplish this.
 During the financial crisis, it created innovative tools to avert a depression.
 Since the recession, it also pledged to reduce unemployment and spur economic growth.

 The Fed works by using its monetary policy tools.
 Setting low-interest rates is called expansionary monetary policy.
 It makes the economy grow faster.
 If the economy grows too fast, it triggers inflation.
 Increasing interest rates is called contractionary monetary policy.
 It slows economic growth by making loans and other forms of credit more expensive.
 This restricts the money supply.
 As demand falls, businesses lower prices.
 This creates deflation.
 That further lowers demand because consumers delay buying while waiting for prices to fall further.

 How does the Fed cut interest rates?
 It lowers the target for the fed funds rate.
-Banks usually follow the Fed's lead, cutting Libor and the prime interest rate.
+Banks usually follow the Fed's lead, cutting benchmark rates such as the prime rate.
 The Fed can also use its other tools, such as lowering the discount rate banks use to borrow funds directly from the Fed's discount window.

 To combat the financial crisis, the Fed got creative.
 It bought mortgage-backed securities from banks directly as a way to pump liquidity into the financial system.
-It also started buying Treasurys.
+It also started buying Treasuries.
 Both purchases became known as quantitative easing.

 Critics worried that the Fed's policies would create hyperinflation.
 They argued that the Fed was just printing money.
 But banks weren't lending, so the money supply wasn't growing fast enough to cause inflation.
 Instead, they hoarded cash to write down a steady stream of housing foreclosures.
 The situation didn't improve until 2011.
 By then, the Fed had cut back on quantitative easing.